 1. Lacking information in StatCounter:

 a.
-The webbrowser requests, if the webpage has changed HTTP 304.
-If the page is unchanged, then it is read from the userís cache memory and not from the server.
+The webbrowser requests the server, if the webpage has changed.
+If the page is unchanged (HTTP 304), then it is read from the userís cache memory and not from the server.
 StatCounter only increases the count, if the webpage is loaded from the server into the webbrowser.

 b.
-Programs which copy websites like HTTrack are not registrated by StatCounter
+Programs which copy websites like HTTrack are not registered by StatCounter

 2. Unreliable information in server based statistics:

 Server based programs separate bots/crawlers/spiders from human visitors by means of publicly available data about blacklisted IP's like MYIP.
 There is no guarantee, however, that this separation is flawless.
 "Black-hat" bots that do not identify themselves as such and that appear to have a legitimate user agent cannot be filtered in this way.
 Furthermore the undesirable IP numbers are constantly changing.
 A comparison of the server based program Logaholic with StatCounter (using Socrethics data) showed that the number of bots/crawlers/spiders was five times higher than the number of genuine visitors.